avolutions-php/avolutions/README.md

 See [CHANGELOG.md](CHANGELOG.md).

 # License
-The avolutions framework is a open source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The avolutions framework is an open source software licensed under the [MIT license](https://opensource.org/licenses/MIT).